uribench/software-engineering-handbook/Guides/Technical Debt/Prioritize Technical Debt With CodeScene.md

 CodeScene works with Git repositories out of the box.
 In case you have another version-control system you have to convert to a (read-only) Git repository for the analysis.
 This is an [automated conversion][3].
-Continue to work in your version-control of choice, and synchronize changes to the read-only Git repository under analysis.
+Continue to work in your version-control of choice, and synchronize changes to the read-only Git repository that you run the CodeScene analysis on.

 CodeScene supports all major programming languages, and there's a complete list of supported languages in [CodeScene's documentation][4].

+## Read More

+* [CodeScene: How It Works][5], including FAQ.
+* A [12 minutes video][6] that demonstrates CodeScene in action.

 ---